Anaminus/luat/README.md

 documentation generator (yet).
 Any actual type enforcement will have to be done by the careful programmer.

-## About examples within this file
+In the given examples, text enclosed between `` ` `` indicates a placeholder.

-Examples of syntax within this file are fairly intuitive.
-Text enclosed between `` ` `` indicates a placeholder.
 The text between them suggests what it placeholds.
 For example, `` `name` `` might suggest a value containing letters and digits.

 For a complete, unambiguous syntax, see the [EBNF](#ebnf) section.